Yohimbe: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 1. The stimulatory actions of yohimbine on the release of norepinephrine can result in tachycardia (increased heart rate) and hypertension (high blood pressure).
 People who already have heart disease or high blood pressure should use Yohimbe with caution.

-2. Anxiety and jitteriness: Yohimbine’s stimulatory actions on the central nervous system may cause a rise in some people’s anxiety, jitteriness, and irritability.
+2. and jitteriness: Yohimbine’s stimulatory actions on the central nervous system may cause a rise in some people’s anxiety, jitteriness, and irritability.

 3. Digestive distress: Yohimbe users may have gastrointestinal symptoms such as nausea, vomiting, and diarrhea.